 3. Acceptance Test Format

 Focuses on specific test scenarios with clear pass/fail criteria.
-More detailed than other formats.
+More detailed than other acceptance criteria format options.

 Test 1: Basic search